VlodkoMr/near-river/readme.md

 To use the AI features, ensure that the API is running with GPU support and that the AI model has been downloaded as described earlier.
 The following AI endpoints are available:

 - POST `/api/analytics/sql` - Submit a data-related question, and the AI will generate the most relevant SQL query and return both the query and the resulting data.
 We use the `llama-3-sqlcoder-8b` model for this task to generate SQL query and request data from the database.
   > Request: {question: string}
   > Success response: {question: string, sql: string, data: object[]}
   > Error response: {question: string, sql: string, error: string}

 - POST `/api/analytics/question` - Ask a general question about the data.
 The AI will internally use the `/api/analytics/sql` endpoint to retrieve and analyze the data and then process the answer using the `Llama-3.2-1B-Instruct` model.
   > Request: {sql_question: string, data_question: string}. `sql_question` is used to generate SQL query, `data_question` is used to generate the answer based on the data.
   > Success response: {question: string, answer: string}
   > Error response: {question: string, error: string}

-Update AI and app settings in `api/config/settings.py` to customize the model behavior - increase the `AI_SQL_NUM_BEAMS` and `AI_SQL_MAX_TOKENS` to get better results at the cost of speed and memory.
+Update AI model and API settings in `api/config/settings.py` to customize the model behavior - increase the `AI_SQL_NUM_BEAMS` and `AI_SQL_MAX_TOKENS` to get better results at the cost of speed and memory.
+You can edit prompts for the AI models in `api/config/prompts/` directory to customize the AI responses.

 ### Why Choose NEAR River?